Managing Partner, Revolution Ventures

 David joined Revolution after 18 years with JPMorgan, and a predecessor firm, Hambrecht & Quist.
 During his tenure, David was named co-director of mergers and acquisitions in 1992, director of mergers and acquisitions in 1995, and co-director of investment banking in 1998.
 Most recently he was Vice Chairman and Director of JPMorgan’s global investment banking practice for technology, media and telecommunications clients and was a member of the investment bank’s management committee.
 During these years, he acted as lead merger advisor, equity underwriter or investor on over 150 transactions.
 From 1990 to 1992, David was a vice president at Allen & Company in New York.

-In 2010, David helped found Code Advisors, a next-generation investment bank in San Francisco focused on the intersection of strategy and finance for emerging technology companies; and he has served as Code’s Chairman since its founding.
-In the past two years, Code has acted as financier and strategic advisor to some of the world’s most innovative technology companies, including Twitter, Spotify, Buddy Media, LivingSocial and Skype.
+In 2010, David helped found Code Advisors, a next-generation investment bank in San Francisco focused on the intersection of strategy and finance for emerging technology companies; and he served as Code’s Executive Chairman through 2012.